 Esther Dermott is Professor of Sociology and Head of the School for Policy Studies at the University of Bristol.
 A sociologist of family life, her research centres on developing a sociological account of 'good' parenting that is both conceptually robust and practically relevant.
 This has involved exploring the relationship between families, gender, and intra-household poverty as a member of the Poverty and Social Exclusion 2012 team.
 She is co-editor of The Sociology of Children and Families Policy Press book series; co-editor of Open Space in the journal Families, Relationships and Societies; and board member of the European Sociological Association Research Network on Families and Relationships (RN13).

 Gill Main is a University Academic Fellow at the University of Leeds.
 Her research focuses on child and youth poverty and well-being, and especially on incorporating children’s accounts and perspectives into understandings and measures of child poverty.
 She was involved in exploring child poverty as a member of the Poverty and Social Exclusion 2012 team.
 She is co-editor of the Policy Press Journal of Poverty and Social Justice.

-Poverty in the UK ~ David Gordon;
+Measuring poverty in the UK ~ David Gordon;

-Parents ~ Esther Dermott and Marco Pomati;
+The cost of children: parents, poverty, and social support ~ Esther Dermott and Marco Pomati;